Advoca Health Ltd

 2. What Information We Collect

-We collect different types of information, including personal data and special category health data, to provide and improve our Services.
+We collect different types of information, including personal data and sensitive health data, to provide and improve our Services.

 (a) Appointment Data